-These agreements cover a market area of more than 1.5 billion potential consumers with a combined GDP of $49.3 trillion USD.
-That’s half of global GDP.
+These agreements cover a market of over 1.5 billion potential consumers with a combined GDP of $49.3 trillion USD.

 Fully integrated airports

-Alberta has three international airports with on-site customs — in Edmonton, Calgary, and Fort McMurray.
-These airports fly all over the world and move more than 2 million international travellers every year.
+Alberta has three international airports with on-site customs located in Edmonton, Calgary and Fort McMurray.

-To the south, Calgary International Airport is one of the fastest growing cargo airports in Canada.
-Over 75% of all Alberta air cargo shipments are transported through Calgary, which provides ready access to the United States — the world’s largest industrial and consumer market — by air, as well as road and rail.
+To the south, the Calgary International Airport is one of the fastest growing cargo airports in Canada.
+Over 75% of all Alberta’s air cargo shipments are transported through Calgary which provides access to the US — the world’s largest industrial and consumer market.

 Alberta is served by the two most important transcontinental freight transportation players in Canada.
-Canadian Pacific and Canadian National Railway operate approximately 7,000 route miles in Alberta and transport 66 million tonnes in and out of the province.
+Canadian Pacific Railway and Canadian National Railway operate approximately 7,000 route miles in Alberta and transport 66 million tonnes in and out of the province.

-Alberta’s extensive network of pipelines, highways and telecommunications infrastructure are also attractive to companies looking to do business around the world.
+Alberta’s extensive network of pipelines, highways and telecommunications infrastructure are also attractive to companies looking to do business globally.

-More than $630 million was invested into Alberta communications networks by private and public sector in 2019.
+In 2019, over $630 million was invested into Alberta communications networks.

 Global and diverse ecosystem

-Alberta has created a strong global network through multinational companies being part of the Alberta ecosystem and the supportive nature of Albertans connecting businesses and communities.
+Alberta has a strong global network due to the multinational companies that operate in the province.
+There is an innate supportive culture of Albertans connecting businesses and communities.

-With over 180 different languages or dialects spoken in the province, Alberta is growing in diversity, welcoming businesses and talent to move here from all over the world.
+With over 180 different languages or dialects spoken by Albertans, we embrace diversity and welcome businesses and talent to move here.

-Alberta’s International Offices play a vital role in strengthening Alberta’s presence around the world.
-Staff in the international offices are fully bilingual, experts in various sectors of the local economy, and up to date on the latest developments in Alberta.
+Invest Alberta’s Global Team play a vital role in strengthening Alberta’s presence globally.
+Staff in our international locations are bilingual, experts in their local economy, and knowledgeable about the latest developments in Alberta.

-Please see our Global Offices page for more information.
+Please see our Global Teams for more information.

-Calgary has the fastest 5g download speeds in the Western hemisphere (OpenSignal, 2021).
+Calgary has the fastest average 5G download speeds in the country

-6,000-kilometre trade corridor — connecting Western Canada, the U.S. and Mexico
+6,000 km trade corridor connecting Western Canada, the US and Mexico

 WestGrid is one of Compute Canada’s largest high-performance computing grids